LastLeaf/fw.mpa/doc/create_project.md

 * `rc/favicon.ico` The favicon for this website.
 * `rc/loading.gif` The logo to show when loading.
 The file name is specified in `app.loadingLogo` of the configuration.
-* `rc/index.html` The framework's start files to override default ones.
-NEVER write these files unless you know how to write correctly.

 ### Running Modes ###